optics-dev/Monocle/docs/src/main/mdoc/optics/traversal.md

 ```

 Finally, if you want to build something more custom you will have to implement a `Traversal` manually.
-A `Traversal` is defined by a single method `modifyF` which corresponds to the Van Laarhoven representation.
+A `Traversal` is defined by a single method `modifyA` which corresponds to the Van Laarhoven representation.

 For example, let's write a `Traversal` for `Map` that will focus into all values where the key satisfies a certain predicate: